-UCL CTC will inform Amgen in writing by e-mail or fax of all SUSARs, on a CIOMS report (or equivalent), within twenty-four (24) hours of submitting the report to the applicable regulatory authority.
+UCL CTC will inform Amgen in writing by e-mail of all SUSARs within twenty-four (24) hours of submitting the report to the applicable regulatory authority.
 All forms will be completed and provided to Amgen in English.
-The Amgen protocol number (IST-CAR-567 / 20159848) and the trial specific EudraCT number will be included on all reports to Amgen.

 Additionally, UCL CTC shall provide Amgen with a line listing of all SAEs having occurred during the trial to accompany the Development Safety Update Reports (see section 12.7) and at the end of the trial for reconciliation purposes.